What do fish oil and cod liver oil have to do with acne, anyway?

 That’s a key theme in this blog – by targeting the root causes of acne, you’ll also become healthier, fitter, and more radiant.
 You’ll be giving your body clean, high-octane food that’s loaded with essential nutrients that perform millions of complex, tiny functions in the body and lead to an awesome, healthy, clear you.

-Why you should take fermented cod liver oil (FCLO)
+Why you should NOT take fermented cod liver oil (FCLO)

 (As an aside for our veg-loving readers, vitamin A from animal sources, (retinol, e.g. from cod liver oil), is much more readily absorbed by the body than Vitamin A from vegetables (beta-carotene).
 Vitamin A from carrots, for example, is a lot more difficult for your body to work with, so even if you eat lots of carrots, you could still be deficient in retinol-based Vitamin A.)

 As of 2017, we no longer recommend taking cod liver oil, fermented or not, due to the high PUFA content.
 We think it’s best to reduce your overall consumption of omega-fatty-acids (PUFA) as much as possible.
 When you switch to naturally-raised pastured meats, occasional seafood if available, etc., and avoid all vegetable oils and almost all nuts and seeds (except macadamias), you’ll be naturally balancing your omega 3:6 ratio while keeping your overall intake of PUFA as low as possible.